mwcproject/docs/guides/send_file_qt-wallet.md

  10) Select "Finalize" in the Wallet and click on "Upload a File"
  11) Confirm Typing your password and wait for the transaction to confirm

- *Only Appears if the Wallet is registered for the HODL Program

   - **Select the "Send" Tab of your Wallet, select the File Method and enter the Amount you want to send:**